 Elena is currently pursuing her MA in History of Art.
 She received her B.A. in Art History & Archaeology, with a second major in History from Washington University in St. Louis in 2013, and her M.A. in Art History from Southern Methodist University in 2015.
 Prior to attending Bryn Mawr College, Elena worked in outreach education at the White House Historical Association and has completed internships at the National Museum of Women in the Arts and The Met Cloisters.
 She has spent the last three summers as part of the excavation team at the early Byzantine synagogue site of Huqoq, Israel, and now serves as a square supervisor.
 Her research interests center on postcolonial readings of Late Antique and Early Byzantine visual culture, specifically synagogue mosaic floors.

-Taylor is currently pursuing an MA in the History of Art program.
-He received his B.A. in Art History and English from Georgetown University in 2008.
-In 2014, Taylor completed an M.A. in Art History at the University of Georgia, where he wrote on filmmaker and painter Sarah Morris.
-Taylor’s interests target the intersection of contemporary art and film, including tensions between projection, spectatorship, and narrative structure.
-In addition to his previous experience in the film and television industry, he has worked in several museums, including the National Gallery of Art in Washington, D.C., and has held teaching positions at the Savannah College of Art and Design.
+Taylor is currently working toward his Ph.D. in the History of Art.
+His interests target the intersection of contemporary art and film, in particular installations that use projection to expand the cinematic experience into physical space.
+He received his B.A. in Art History and English from Georgetown University in 2008 and his M.A. in Art History at The University of Georgia.
+In addition to his experience in the film and television industry, he has worked in several museums, including the National Gallery of Art in Washington, D.C., and has held teaching positions at the Savannah College of Art and Design.